Wulai

 Getting There

-Wulai is a year-round destination, but the best time to visit depends on your preferences.
-Spring (March to May) and autumn (September to November) offer pleasant temperatures and colorful foliage, making it ideal for outdoor activities such as hiking and exploring the nearby waterfalls.
-Summer (June to August) is the peak tourist season, with higher temperatures and occasional rainfall.
-Winter (December to February) brings cooler temperatures, but the hot springs in Wulai provide a cozy retreat.
+Wulai is accessible year-round, but your experience will vary with the seasons.
+Spring (March to May) and autumn (September to November) offer mild temperatures and vibrant foliage, ideal for hiking and exploring waterfalls.
+Summer (June to August) is busier, with higher temperatures and occasional rain.
+Winter (December to February) is cooler, but the hot springs provide a warm escape.

 Wulai Waterfall